Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the non-rotating Gilt-TNR

-Our results in Sections \ref{sec:Isofp} and \ref{sec:jac-norot} can be compared with the results of Ref.~\cite{Lyu:2021qlw,PhysRevE.109.034111}.
-We will divide the comparison into two parts: locating the fixed point via the "shooting" method, and computing the Jacobian eigenvalues.
+Our results in Sections \ref{sec:Isofp} and \ref{sec:jac-norot} can be compared with the results of Ref.~\cite{Evenbly-Vidal,Lyu:2021qlw,PhysRevE.109.034111}.
+This was already partly summarized in \cref{tab:accuracy} (upper part of the table).
+We will give a detailed comparison, divided into two parts: locating the fixed point via the "shooting" method, and computing the Jacobian eigenvalues.